apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 `$ diskutil list`

-\- plug the "live" usb drive into your regular computer
+\- plug the "online" usb drive into your regular computer

 `$ diskutil list `